Neve-Project/neve-ports/Packaging.md

 ##### self.files_path

 The absolute path to the `files` directory of the template.
-This directory contains auxiliary files needed for the build, shipped in `nports`.
+This directory contains auxiliary files needed for the build, shipped in `neve-ports`.

 ##### self.patches_path